RunyiYang/superdec/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please feel free to submit issues, feature requests, or pull requests.
-For more specific questions or collaborations, please contact [Elisabetta](mailto:efedele@ethz.ch).
+For more specific questions or collaborations, please contact [Elisabetta](mailto:efedele@ethz.ch) and [Boyang](mailto:boysun@ethz.ch).

 ## 🛣️ Roadmap